 Telling friends and family in the UK didn’t go as planned.
 In fact, I was surprised as to how some people took the news, which broadly fell into four categories.

-Category one: were the people that were genuinely happy for us, this was the reaction I was expecting the most.
+Category One: People that were genuinely happy for us.
+This was the reaction I was expecting the most.
 Some friends, family and colleagues were happy for us and completely and genuinely enjoyed the moment with us.
-They asked questions, suggested ways to make the transition for the children easier, suggested a removal company etc. they really got on board with our excitement.
-This made me feel amazing, to know that I had surrounded myself with positive and supportive people that wanted the best for me and my family.
+They asked questions, suggested ways to make the transition for the children easier, suggested a removal company etc. They really got on board with our excitement.
+It made me feel comforted to know I had surrounded myself with positive and supportive people that wanted the best for me and my family.

-Category two: were the people that highlighted the ‘negative’ things about Australia or before anything else, tell you that ‘they would never move there’ or ‘that type of thing is not for them‘ even before they said congratulations. oh and then there were the fake smiles and catching people staring at me, then giving the side smile when I caught their eye.
-A very weird response I thought to someone sharing life-changing news, but who knows what they were thinking?
+Category Two: People that highlighted the ‘negative’ things about Australia or before anything else, tell you that ‘they would never move there’ or ‘that type of thing is not for them‘ even before they said congratulations.
+Oh and then there were the fake smiles and catching people staring at me, then giving the side smile when I caught their eye.
+A very weird response, I thought, to someone sharing life-changing news, but who knows what they were thinking?